Lessons Learned From The Iowa Caucuses, And Danger Signs Ahead

 On Tuesday, Nevada's Democratic Party announced that it will not be using an app like Iowa's in its Feb.
 22 caucuses despite having paid tens of thousands of dollars to the developer, a company called Shadow.

-But Hasen notes that there are a number of states, like Pennsylvania, that will be using all new voting equipment this year and that could lead to breakdowns and confusion.
+But Hasen notes that there are a number of states, such as Pennsylvania, that will be using all new voting equipment this year and that could lead to breakdowns and confusion.

 Some have already encountered problems.